cbarkinozer/Java/Spring/Spring.md

 	private Set writers = new HashSet();
 }
 ```
-@**ManyToOne**: It is used if there is a many-to-one relationship with the joined table.
+**@ManyToOne**: It is used if there is a many-to-one relationship with the joined table.
 The most popular relationship.
 As an example a country has multiple cities, and a city have one country.
 ```java
 @Entity
 @Tablename(name="CITY")